Zombo.com

-Zombo.com is a single-serving site created in 1999.
+Zombo.com was a single-serving site created in 1999 by Joshua Levine.
 The site parodies Flash introductory web pages that play while the rest of a site's content loads.
 Zombo took the concept to a humorous extreme, consisting of one long introductory page that leads to an invitation to sign up for a newsletter.

-The site was initially a Flash animation, but as of 5 January 2021, it switched to HTML5 due to the discontinuation of Adobe Flash Player.
+The site was initially a Flash animation, but it switched to HTML5 due to the discontinuation of Adobe Flash Player.
+On February 7, 2026, the website was purchased at GoDaddy and was completely redesigned over the following 2 days.

+Creation

+The domain Zombo.com was registered on October 10, 1999 by Joshua Levine.
+Levine stated in 2001 that the word "Zombo" meant a male zombie, as a friend of his learned in her English class.
+Levine also said when it was time to name the site, the word "just sort of popped up."

 Content

-Zombo.com consists of a "blank" page, a colorful title, and a throbber animation of seven colorful pulsating round, circular discs, making them appear as if they are rotating quickly.
-The website also contains an audio clip of a man welcoming the visitor to "Zombocom", with the promise of a place where "everything is possible".
+Originally, Zombo.com consisted of a "blank" page, a colorful title, and a throbber animation of seven colorful quickly-rotating round, circular discs, making them appear as if they were pulsating.
+The website also contained an audio clip of a man welcoming the visitor to Zombo.com (pronounced as “Zombocom”), with the promise of a place where "everything is possible".